corintxt/crypto-gender-investigation/Crypto-gender.md

 *Genderize API example*

-We then merged the dataset of genderized names with the dataset of usernames and commits, creating a new dataset [INCLUDE DOWNLOAD LINK] of code commits with predicted gender grouped by organization, from which the conclusions in this article are drawn.
+We then merged the dataset of genderized names with the dataset of usernames and commits, creating a new dataset of code commits with predicted gender grouped by organization, from which the conclusions in this article are drawn.

 Before examining the conclusions it should be noted that [gender is complicated](https://www.huffingtonpost.ca/2017/05/10/understanding-gender-identity_n_16542822.html): Having a name that is parsed as female does not equate to being a woman and vice versa.
 Increasingly the male/female binary is seen as a reductive way to examine gender, so these findings only give a rough proxy for the gender identity of blockchain developers.